EmptyRain75/mnist-ai-classifier/docs/01_foundation.md

 ## Purpose

 This document contains the minimum theory reused throughout the project.
+Read over some to know the gist of it.

 It is intentionally concise.
 Deeper derivations and model-specific details are kept in the corresponding documentation files.